-Please read the following articles, available in Library Reserves.
+Please read the following articles, linked in Canvas.
 The first one, by William J. Broad, is a science article from the New York Times that discusses some of the recent research into the strength of Earth's magnetic field and also briefly delves into the history of magnetic field measurements.
 Broad also touches on our Neat-o Interdisciplinary Idea that animals use the magnetic field to navigate.
 In fact, he references the study done by Kenneth Lohmann and colleagues using sea turtles that you will also read as part of this assignment.
 The brief article from The Economist is a synopsis of a study done by Sabine Begall and colleagues in which they used Google Earth to try to assess the extent to which cows line themselves up preferentially with magnetic north while they graze.
 I have also included a recent article regarding measurements of magnetic fields induced by the small tsunami generated by the mag 8.8 earthquake in Chile that happened in April 2010.

 - Broad, W. J. (2004, July 13).
 Will Compasses Point South?
 New York Times, F.1.

 - Lohmann, Kenneth; Cain, S. D.; Dodge, S. A.; & Lohmann, C. M. F. (2001).
 Regional magnetic fields as navigational markers for sea turtles.
 Science, 294(5541), pp. 364-366.

 - Begall, Sabine (2008).
 Science and Technology: Animal attraction; Magnetism and behavior.
 The Economist, 388(8595).